NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

                      size=mp.Vector3(0,1))]
 ```

 Finally, we'll run the simulation.
-Instead of running `output_efield_z` only at the *end* of the simulation, however, we'll run it at every 0.6 time units (about 10 times per period) via `mp.at_every(0.6, mp.output_efield_z)`.
-By itself, this would output a separate file for every different output time, but instead we'll use another feature to output to a *single* 3d HDF5 file, where the third dimension is *time*:
+The first set of arguments to the `run` routine specify fields to output or other kinds of analyses at each time step.

 ```py
 sim = mp.Simulation(cell_size=cell,